 How to make a Kakarvitta to Kathmandu Bus Booking

-The best way to make a booking for the bus is to find a bus that is leaving at the time you want to, pick the seats you want, pay, and get a ticket.
+If you don’t want to book online, then the best way to make a booking for the bus is to find a bus that is leaving at the time you want to, pick the seats you want, pay, and get a ticket.

 We found several buses plying the route to Kathmandu from Kakarvitta – they all park at the bus station – picked a bus that had seats in the middle of the bus.
 We checked that they weren’t broken and that the ones in front of us weren’t broken either.
 Paid.
 We made sure we paid someone who other passengers were paying, not just a random stranger, and got a Kakarvitta to Kathmandu bus ticket with our seat numbers on.
 Easy.